- It’s okay to identify as disabled: Zoe

 Sign up to have the latest news, articles and resources delivered to your inbox.

-School’s back – but before you know it, it’ll be the Easter long weekend.
-And what about those rainy Sundays?
-We’ve been on the hunt to bring you some great activities around Australia for kids with autism.
-Many of these are fun with a support worker or the whole family and give you some ideas for play, both at home and away.
+We’ve put together a guide to some great activities around Australia for kids with autism.
+Many of these are fun with a support worker or the whole family, giving you some ideas for play at home and away.

 Address: Bradleys Head Rd, Mosman NSW 2088